Usdaw violence against shopworkers petition soars past 50,000 signatures

 Lillis’ petition passed the 10,000 signature threshold for a formal government response inside a day, making it the fastest growing petition on the parliamentary website.

-Usdaw has now called on more people to sign the petition in a bid to push it past 100,000 signatures, the number required for a petition to be considered for a parliamentary debate.
+Usdaw has now called on more people to sign the petition in a bid to push it past 100,000 signatures, the number required to trigger a parliamentary debate on the topic.